Southwestern Energy: Strong Company But Takeaway Headaches Remain

 That being said, the sharp uptick in domestic natural gas prices combined with a far more favorable hedging program should materially bolster Southwestern Energy Company's 2017 cash flow streams.
 If natural gas remains over $3/Mcf on average this year, Southwestern Energy Company should easily be able to generate in excess of $1 billion in cash flow.

-With a maintenance capex level of $700 million (the cost to keep its 2016 production base flat) the company has a lot of flexibility when it comes to setting its budget, flexibility that was also made possible by its balance sheet engineering maneuvers.
+With a maintenance capex level of $700 million (the cost to keep its 2016 production base flat), the company has a lot of flexibility when it comes to setting its budget, flexibility that was also made possible by its balance sheet engineering maneuvers.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.